Hezkore/vimod/README.md

 	```
 </details>

+To get the full VIMod experience, make sure to enable the [Extended Keymaps](https://github.com/Hezkore/vimod/wiki#extended-keymaps).

-Make sure to read the [Wiki](https://github.com/Hezkore/vimod/wiki) for instructions on how to use VIMod.
+Read the [Wiki](https://github.com/Hezkore/vimod/wiki) for instructions on how to use VIMod.

 ## Troubleshooting
 If you are unsure where your vimrc file is located, run the following command in Vim: `:echo $MYVIMRC`